gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the T-valid timer is running and the Encryption Engine has completed the KEY handshake so that encrypted data can be sent to the peer.

-From this time on, only ENCRYPT chunks can be sent to the remote peer and any other type of chunks coming from the remote peer will be silently discarded.
+From this time on, only ENCRYPT chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded.

-In ENCRYPTED state the SCTP Endpoints MUST validate the INIT/INIT-ACK parameters, thus the Client will send an EVALID chunk that will contain exactly the same list as Crypto Engines as previously sent in CRYPT option of INIT chunk and in the same order.
+In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent CRYPT parameter, thus the Client will send an EVALID chunk that will contain exactly the same list of Encryption Engines as previously sent in CRYPT option of INIT chunk and in the same order.

-When the Server will receive EVALID, it will compare the list of Crypto Engines with the list received in the INIT chunk, if they are identical it will reply to the Client with an EVALID chunk containing the Crypto Engine previously sent as CRYPT option in INIT-ACK chunk , it will clean the T-valid timer and will move into ESTABLISHED state.
+When the Server will receive EVALID, it will compare the list of Crypto Engines with the list received in the INIT chunk, if they are identical it will reply to the Client with an EVALID chunk containing the Crypto Engine previously sent as CRYPT option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.

 If the lists of Crypto Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate EVALIDATE meaning that an error has been happening during VALIDATION of SCTP Endpoints.

 After sending EVALID, the Client will wait for the Server to reply with the EVALID confirmation.
-The Client will compare the Crypto Engine received from the Server, if the value is the same it will clean the T-valid timer and move into ESTABLISHED state.
+The Client will compare the Crypto Engine received from the Server, if the value is the same it will clear the T-valid timer and move into ESTABLISHED state.
 If the chosen Crypto Engines don't match, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate EVALIDATE meaning that an error